awanish285/CouponServices/README.md

 =======================================================================================================================================================

+@Before
-@Before annotation specifies that method will be invoked before each test.
+1) @Before annotation specifies that method will be invoked before each test.

+@After
-@After annotation specifies that method will be invoked after each test.
+2)@After  annotation specifies that method will be invoked after each test.

+@AfterClass
-@AfterClass annotation specifies that method will be invoked only once, after finishing all the tests.
+3) @AfterClass  annotation specifies that method will be invoked only once, after finishing all the tests.

 ======================================================================================================================================================
 #Assert class